craftercms/docs/source/by-role/developer/common/content-modeling/content-modeling.rst

 '''''''''''''''''''''''''''''
 Rich Text Editors (RTEs) are very powerful content entry controls.
 CrafterCMS uses TinyMCE as the foundation of its Rich Text Editor control.
 An administrator can precisely control the options available to authors in each rich text editor field.
-Follow this documentation for detailed configuration instructions: :ref:`properties-of-content-types`
+Follow this documentation for detailed configuration instructions: :ref:`rte-configuration`

 Here are a couple of items to think about and configure when using Rich Text Editors: